-Each finger is made up of three bones, called phalanges, except for the thumb, which is made up of only two phalanges.
+Each finger comprises three bones, called phalanges, except for the thumb, which includes only two phalanges.
 The phalanges connect to the metacarpal bones of the hand.
 The bones within each finger are connected by bands of flexible tissue called ligaments.
 A finger sprain is a tear or stretch of the ligaments in the fingers.
-While finger sprains are common among athletes, they are highly treatable.
+While finger sprains are common among athletes, they are highly treatable and typically result from hand trauma.

 Finger Sprain Causes, Symptoms & Treatment Options

-Each finger is made up of three bones, called phalanges, except for the thumb, which is made up of only two phalanges.
+Each finger comprises three bones, called phalanges, except for the thumb, which includes only two phalanges.
 The phalanges connect to the metacarpal bones of the hand.
 The bones within each finger are connected by bands of flexible tissue called ligaments.
-A finger sprain is a tear or stretch of the ligaments in the fingers
+A finger sprain is a tear or stretch of the fingers' ligaments—a common finger joint injury resulting from overuse or impact.

 Overview